berlioz-the/berlioz/docs/cli.md

 ## build

-Builds Docker images from current project.
+Builds Docker images for current project.

 Should be used from the root directory of the project.
 Can be used to build images for one or multiple clusters.